webplatform/docs/tutorials/audio/intro_web_audio_api_1/index.md

 #Save the code to an HTML5 (.htm, .html) file.
 #Place the page file and an audio file of your choice into a folder on a web server.
 Either name the file "mysound.mp3" or change the value of the <code>url</code> variable in the first line of the "Steps 3 and 4" code block to match your file name.
 #Open the page on the server in a webkit-compatible browser.
 #Click the '''Init''' button.
 The "context created" alert appears.
-Click "OK".
+Click '''OK'''.
 #Click the '''Load''' button.
 The "sound loaded" alert appears.
-Click "OK".
+Click '''OK'''.
 #Immediately, the "sound decoded" alert appears.
-Click "OK".
+Click '''OK'''.
 #Click the '''Play''' button.
 The sound plays.
 #Optional: During playback (assuming the sound plays long enough), click the '''Stop''' button.
 The sound stops.